soichih/characters/README.md

 The App will show all registered characters and allows administrator to create new character, and/or edit / delete existing character.
 The buttons are intentionally left exposed for all users so that you can simulate to see what happens if non-admin performs certain actions.

 I did not implement an authentication service, but you can simulate different user role by using menu options available under "Application Test" button.

+# test

+Limited amount of testing can be performed by running

+$ npm run test